 With the stone I started to illuminate the long cape, it was like a portal, whoever spoke to me just place it there.
 With my own hands, I teared apart the hole and made enough room for me to enter, from behind of me I heard Tanya yell; “Stop!
 Do not enter there, you have been lured to see that, seems you have been attacked by a king of hell.”

-No but I’m ok Tanya, I spoke.
-Something or someone just spoke to me, at first it looked like the cat-eyed demoness I brought to the flock, but it changed to this strange caped portal.
+“No but I’m ok Tanya, I spoke.
+Something or someone just spoke to me, at first it looked like the cat-eyed demoness I brought to the flock, but it changed to this strange caped portal.”

 “No, I’m sorry my queen, it seems you have been cheated by a powerful ruler of hell, most likely from any of the other circles of hell.
 They must be aware of your presence and will try to get rid of you in a snap, remember all these realms are ruled by male demons.”

-But I saw something Tanya, a river and dead demonic bodies hanging from trees.
-What is it?
+“But I saw something Tanya, a river and dead demonic bodies hanging from trees.
+What is it?”

 “That must be the river Styx, this could be a representation of your own mind, that river is meant to be a frontier between the living world and the underworld.”
 “As you are in a battle between your old self and this new self, that cape might represent the veil that you broke into to become a Demonica.”
 “Those dead bodies, probably the demons you had to kill, the ones that didn’t accept you.”